NREL/HALOS/README.md

 ## [Inputs](https://github.com/NREL/HALOS/tree/master/case_inputs)

-This section defines the inputs for the optimization model and Solarpilot Python API.
+This section defines the inputs for the optimization model and SolarPILOT Python API.

 ## 1. Main Case File
 The main input CSV file is used to assign paths to CSV files and the parameters are defined as: